 \subsection{It\^o stochastic differential equations}

 We now show that if a semimartingale has a differential of zero over the time interval $[0,T]$ then it is constant in time.
-Note that it does not imply that it is a constant but just that it is equal to its initial value at time $0$ which might be a random variable.
-We first prove a preliminary result.
+Note that it does not imply that it is a constant, but rather that it is equal to its initial value at time $0$, which might be a random variable.

 \begin{lemma}[Uniqueness of solutions] If $d^p(X)_t = 0 $ for all $t\in[0,T]$, then $X_t=X_0$, for all $t\in[0,T]$. \end{lemma}

 \begin{proof} Let $X$ have canonical decomposition $X_t = X_0 + A_t+M_t$ as before.
 Then $TV(A)_{t,t+h}=o_p(h)$ for all $t\in[0,T]$.
 In particular, this implies that the sequence $\left\{n\cdot TV(A)_{t,t+\frac{1}{n}}\right\}_{n\in\mathbb{N}}$ converges to zero in probability.
 Convergence in probability implies almost sure convergence on a subsequence.
 Hence, for each $t\in[0,T]$, there exists a subsequence $\left\{n_k(t)\right\}_{k\geq 1}$ such that